-Found 10 - 20 results of 27 programs matching keyword " color photography"
+Found 10 - 20 results of 28 programs matching keyword " color photography"

+In this show, we will be investigating color.
+There are colors all around us.
+Join us and explore the relationship between color and light.
+Watch as we create colored shadows and trick your mind with colors.
 Exploratorium Senior Scientist Paul Doherty explains a double rainbow sighting at Burning Man 2010!
 What is indigo anyway?
 Staff physicist Paul Doherty tells the story behind ROYGBIV, and how he'd like to change that standard palette.

 Exploratorium staff physicist Thomas Humphrey explains what temperature and color have to do with one another.
 A detailed demonstration of how to do the Color Chromatography activity, which lets you see the colors hidden in black ink.
 Includes a discussion of materials needed.
 An introduction to an activity that lets you discover the secret colors hidden in black ink.
 With a paper towel, a black marker, and a cup of water, create a rainbow of colors while exploring capillary action and chromatography.
 Explore the science behind this activity, including capillary action (how the water moves up the paper) and chromatography, or how different elements of the ink are carried along at different rates, allowing you to see that black ink is actually made up of many different colors.
 Join photographer David Arnold as he talks about photographing climate change.
 We talk to photographer John Weller, who spent the austral summer 2008 scuba diving under the ice in Antarctica.
 In this zany competition teachers will have ten minutes to create a science activity from a special secret ingredient.
 This week: crayons!
-On the occasion of Hubble's 15th birthday we unveil two spectacular mosaic images from the telescope, discuss the amazing accomplishments of Hubble during the past 15 years, and look at some of the images from space.